pxlprfct/xp-farm/notes/NOTES.md

 # Pomodoro 2
-- Advance a board
+- ✅ Advance a board
-- Able to move one board at a time
+- ✅ Able to move one board at a time

+# Pomodoro 3
-- Able to detect a winner
+- 🔧Able to detect a winner
+- 🔧Able to retry moves
+- 🔧Able to detect if no more moves

+# TODO
+- Play until winner or no more moves
+- Refactor!

+# Refactor
+- Should split the code a little more around the states
+- We _could_ push board states to an array of all states ala event sourcing, and work out who's playing by the index
+- test make move
+- work out better print to screen